My Tangles

 Tripiko

-• Tripiko This tangle came about from my love of tangos – taking two tangles and mixing them to dance together.
-This one is from my own Pikoruairi and Trinity by Stephanie Kiefhaber.
+Tripiko came about from my love of tangos – taking two tangles and mixing them to dance together.
+This one combines my own Pikoruairi and Trinity by Stephanie Kiefhaber.
 I used the elemental strokes of the two different tangles to give a blossom tangle which grows in three layers.
 It’s ripe for adding various endings to the twists to suit your style and embellishing with other tangles behind it.

 SharpeNZ